Siddharth Bhat

 type Nat f g = forall x. f x -> g x

-Intuitively, a natural transformation between two functors is a function between functors. for any f x
+Intuitively, a natural transformation between two functors is a function between functors.

-.
-An example is the natural transformation from Maybe
+the natural transformation from Maybe to List:

 -- maybe2list :: Nat Maybe List